EoinTravers/hugo.eointravers.com/content/post/web-2/index.md

 However, it isn't really designed for other kinds of data analysis.
 You *can* use Excel for scientific data analysis, but the design of the program doesn't make this easy.
-For instance, in some cases Excel may decide to interpret some coluumns as dates, something that would have been helpful if you were managing your finances, but has [disastrous consequences](https://www.sciencemag.org/news/2016/08/one-five-genetics-papers-contains-errors-thanks-microsoft-excel) if you were actually working with gene data.
+For instance, in some cases Excel may decide to interpret some columns as dates, something that would have been helpful if you were managing your finances, but has [disastrous consequences](https://www.sciencemag.org/news/2016/08/one-five-genetics-papers-contains-errors-thanks-microsoft-excel) if you were actually working with gene data.